 Will there be enough water for our trip?

 Rio Grande has a very slight gradient, making for good boating even when water volumes are low.
 River levels of 200 cubic feet per second (cfs) or greater are enough for canoes and smaller paddle craft.
 A river level of 400 cfs is generally the minimum for rafts.
-Refer to flow readings at NOAA, IBWC or the Big Bend National Park Daily Report for river level readings at various locations along the river.
+Refer to flow readings at NOAA, IBWC or the park's weather page for river level readings at various locations along the river.
 Note: The IBWC website will give readings in cubic meters per second, convert the cms number into cfs by multiplying the cms number by 35.3 Example: 14 cms X 35.3 =492 cfs.

 When is the best time to take a trip on the river?